SpenceKonde/DxCore/README.md

 * MVIO can be disabled from the fuses.
 This is controlled by the MVIO tools submenu, and set on all UPDI uploads, but with optiboot configurations, you must 'burn bootloader' to apply it as the bootloader cannot write it's own fuses.
 The VDDIO2 pin must be connected to VDD if this is done.
   * There is no internal connection between VDD and VDDIO2 even when MVIO is disabled.
   * Hence PORTC still runs at the voltage on the VDDIO2 pin (which should be the same as VDD unless wired incorrectly) if MVIO is disabled.
 What is disabled is the internal monitoring of the state of VDDIO2.
 The status bit always reads 1 (MVIO OK).
 If VDDIO2 is not powered, the pins are not tristated, nor are inputs set to 0 - reading the pins returns random values.
+    * It may be possible to damage the part in this improper operating regime.

 **Note regarding the internal clamp diodes** You generally want to avoid current flowing through the clamp diodes.
 There is no reason that it's any more or less bad on the MVIO pins - that similarly pulls Vdd upwards.
 Both of these are "survivable" as long as the maximum "clamp current" (some sources call it "current injection") limit from the datasheet (20mA absolute maximum) is not exceeded.
 This is 20mA on these parts, so they are much more forgiving than classic AVRs where it was....
 1mA, or even modern tinyAVRs (15mA, as long as Vdd is less than 4.9V, but 1 mA if its 4.9V+).
 However, it is not something that should be done intentionally unless the current is limited to a substantially lower value (a few mA or less).
 It's fairly common practice to put a sufficiently high value resistor between an I/O pin, and something that could go outside of the power rails to allow you to measure if the pin is powered or not or 0V (For example, to see if the external supply is connected - or if we're running on the batteries, and adjust our power usage behavior accordingly).
 This functions like a resistor divider, except that instead of a resistor, the bottom leg is the internal clamp diode.
 Even on the classic AVRs, Atmel provided an app note describing making a zero crossing detector for mains voltage with a resistor in the mega-ohm range - so it's not something that you need avoid like the plague - but you should do it only with awareness that you are doing it and measures in place to limit the current.